limehouselabs/led-screens/content/docs/tiles/dmg1083/_index.md

 The other pins for the panel itself look like 4x R G and B shift registers, with 5 bit address(?)

+The two sets of headers on left and right sides are connected pin for pin, so it shouldn't matter which one you plug into.

 ## Pictures

 {{< figure src="dmg1083_pcb.jpeg" >}}